zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Acknowledgments

-I would like to thank Julian Fong and Sébastien Hillaire for feedback and offering thoughtful comments.
+I would like to thank Julian Fong and Sébastien Hillaire for their thoughtful comments and feedback.

 <!---